sadgirltory/GetWallPaper-using-flutter-/README.md

-# wallpaperapp
+# GetWallpaper

-A new Flutter application.
+A simple wallpaper app. i inherited all the wallpapers from pexel.com site.

 ## Getting Started